Ah, the near-mythical BookBub Featured Deal: often whispered about, but rarely witnessed in the wild.

 Note that sometimes BookBub will only accept a certain title once.
 Thus, if you’ve gotten a deal for Book 1 already, you may choose to retire that from the submission rotation if you find it’s consistently getting rejected (say, for a solid year or more), in favor of a different series or a latter book in that series that has not received a Featured Deal.
 However, I’d caution against disqualifying yourself; I’d only remove a title from the rotation if you have enough other titles to consistently submit without any gaps between submissions.
 Always strive to have something in the submission fire for Featured Deal consideration.

 FREE or PAID?

-I would not recommend submitting for deals at price points higher than $0.99.
-This is not something I’ve personally tested (I’ve only run deals at free or 99c), but the cost of the ad itself rises significantly at $1.99, $2.99 etc. That makes it considerably more difficult to earn back your money.
-And also remember that one of the main benefits of BookBub is sales volume, which will be greatly reduced at the higher price.
+I would not recommend submitting for deals at price points higher than 99c.
+This is not something I’ve personally tested (I’ve only run deals at free or 99c), but the cost of the Featured Deal itself rises significantly at $1.99, $2.99 etc. That makes it considerably more difficult to earn back your money.
+And also remember that one of the main benefits of a BookBub Featured Deal is sales / download volume, which will be greatly reduced at prices higher than 99c.

 There are certain niche sub-genres that BookBub really doesn’t run Featured Deals for.
 That exact list would be too granular to include here, and there are always exceptions to the rule.
 But it’s unlikely, for example, that a LitRPG book is going to be accepted for a Featured Deal.
 Not impossible, but in certain genres it’s probably not going to happen.

-Subscribe to the email to get the lay of your genre’s land.
-Also, don’t disqualify yourself if you don’t immediately see books like yours.
+Subscribe to the BookBub email to get the lay of your genre’s land.
+But don’t disqualify yourself if you don’t immediately spot books like yours.
 You could always be the exception to the rule.
 The only way to give yourself a chance is to submit.

 Onward to the flight check.

 For BookBub to have a shot at accepting your book, two things need to be in order: the cover and the blurb.
-While they may look at other elements, those are going to make the biggest impact on their editorial decision-making for a simple reason: those are the two key factors when it comes to whether a reader buys a book or walks away.
-BookBub wants to send their readers books they’ll like and be interested in.
+While they may look at other elements, the cover and blurb make the biggest impact on their editorial decision-making for a simple reason: BookBub wants to send their readers books they’ll like and be interested in.
+And the cover and blurb are the two key factors when it comes to whether a reader buys a book or walks away.

 And yes, while the occasional cover that looks like it was made by a blind dog with a set of popsicle sticks gets accepted, that is not a good strategy to employ.
-If you’re applying the system below consistently without success, and your book is the type of book that BookBub regularly runs, give your cover and blurb a hard look.
-A change of scenery could shift the tides.
+If you’re applying the system below consistently without success, and your book is in a sub-genre that BookBub regularly runs, give your cover and blurb a hard look.
+A change to either (or both) could shift the acceptance tides.

 Now let’s talk about that system, shall we?